Join our community of websites already using SEOJuice to automate the boring SEO work.

 | Physical location | Two users entering the identical query from different neighborhoods see completely different results. |

-A phrase like "best Italian restaurant" triggers completely different results at 10:00 AM versus 7:00 PM, or on a Tuesday versus Saturday.
-This is why static SEO optimization — set it and forget it — fails spectacularly for local businesses.
+A phrase like "best Italian restaurant" triggers very different results at 10:00 AM versus 7:00 PM, or on a Tuesday versus Saturday.
+This is why static SEO optimization (set it and forget it) fails for local businesses.
 Your presence needs to be accurate in real time.

-Based on what I've seen across our customer base (and Google's own documentation, which is more transparent about local ranking factors than most people realize), here are the signals that move the needle:
+Based on what I've seen across our customer base (and Google's own documentation on the three factors of local ranking, which is more transparent than most people realize), here are the signals that move the needle:

-I've audited enough local business websites to identify the failure patterns.
-They're remarkably consistent, and they all stem from the same root cause: treating local SEO like regular SEO with a city name sprinkled on top.
+I've audited enough local business websites to know the failure patterns.
+They're consistent, and they all stem from the same root cause: treating local SEO like regular SEO with a city name sprinkled on top.

 | Mistake | What Actually Happens |